HPC Clusters

 Do not make any changes to your cloned repository or close your SSH connection until the build has finished.

-Once the build has finished, the terminal will report that a SLURM job was submitted for the Nextflow workflow orchestrator before exiting back to the shell.
-At this point, you are free to close your connection, start additional workflows, etc. Unlike workflows run locally, Sherlock’s containerized workflows mean any changes made to the repository after the container image has been built will not affect the running workflow.
+Unlike workflows run locally, Sherlock’s containerized workflows mean any changes made to the repository after the container image has been built will not affect the running workflow.

 Once started, the Nextflow job will stay alive for the duration of the workflow (up to 7 days) and submit new SLURM jobs as needed.